An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Introduction

 The rest of the paper is organized as follows.
-In section~\ref{sec:weakform}, we present the novel weak formulation and show that the weak solution satisfies the mass conservation and energy dissipation.
-In section \ref{sec:pfem}, we propose an ES-PFEM as the full discretization of the weak formulation and show the well-posedness and unconditional energy stability of the numerical method.
+In section~\ref{sec:weakform}, we present the weak formulation and show that it satisfies the mass conservation and energy dissipation.
+In section \ref{sec:pfem}, we propose an ES-PFEM as the full discretization of the formulation and show the well-posedness and unconditional energy stability of the numerical method.
 Subsequently, we extend our numerical method for solving the model of SSD with Riemannian metric type anisotropic surface energies in section \ref{sec:aniso}.
 Numerical results are reported with convergence test and some applications in section \ref{sec:numr}.
 Finally, we draw some conclusions in section \ref{sec:con}.